-Before you can view polar data, you must import a polar table from a memory card ([Importing a Polar Table Manually, page 64](#)).
+Before you can view polar data, you must select or import a polar table.

-- 1 Open the screen to which you want to add polar data. - 2 Select MENU > Edit Overlays. - 3 Select the data field to change. - 4 Select Sailing. - 5 Select the polar data to display in the data field. - To show the boat speed from the polar table at the current true wind speed and angle, select Polar Speed. - To show the optimal boat speed at the target wind angle, select Target Speed. - To show the optimal wind angle at the current true wind speed, select Target True Wind Angle. - To show Target TWA converted to apparent using target speed, select Target App.
+- 1 Open the screen to which you want to add polar data. - 2 Perform an action. - If there is no polar data in a data field and you'd like to add it, select Options > Edit Overlays, then select the data field where you want to add the data. - If polar data is present in a data field and you want to change it, press and hold the data field you want to change, then select Replace Data. - 3 Select Sailing. - 4 Select the polar data to display in the data field. - To show the boat speed from the polar table at the current true wind speed and angle, select Polar Speed. - To show the optimal boat speed at the target wind angle, select Target Speed. - To show the optimal wind angle at the current true wind speed, select Target True Wind Angle. - To show Target TWA converted to apparent using target speed, select Target App.
 Wind Angle. - To show the difference between the current boat speed and the optimal boat speed shown as speed, select Δ Polar Speed. - To show the difference between the current boat speed and the optimal boat speed as a percentage, select Δ Polar Speed Percent. - To show the difference between the current boat speed and the target boat speed shown as speed, select Δ Target Speed. - To show the difference between the current boat speed and the target boat speed shown as a percentage, select Δ Target Speed Percent. - To show the difference between the true wind angle and target true wind angle, select Δ Target True Wind Angle. - To show the difference between the apparent wind angle and target apparent wind angle and the true wind angle, select Δ Target App.
 Wind Angle.